Stomper10/CheXpert/README.md

 # 2. Run the Code
 If you want to use `.ipynb` file, run `CheXpert_DenseNet121.ipynb` file.
 If you want `.py` file instead, `CheXpert_DenseNet121.py` is also ready for you.
 Same contents with the different file extensions.
 Maybe you need to install `PyTorch` and `Bar` packages before you run the code.

-For those who want to compare, my running environment was as below(used GPU server).
-* Intel Xeon Silver 4216 CPU
-* 512GB memory
-* Nvidia Titan RTX GPU

 # 3. Results
 You may get training & validation losses and ROC curves for results.
 You can also check the computational costs.
 Saved model and ROC curve `.png` files are saved in the `Results` directory(I manually moved saved model and `.png` files after creating `Results` directory).
 Let me just show you the ROC curves here.